tmpvar/tpad-firmware/README.md

 # tpad firmware

 So you want to hack on the tpad's firmware!
 No? well then you are probably just trying to flash the latest firmware.
-You can do that with the `tpad` command.
+You can do that with the `tpad flash` command.
 See: http://github.com/tmpvar/tpad/ for instructions.

-It's really a painless process, I promise!
+Either way, it's really a painless process, I promise!

 ## Prerequisites